aj03794/learning-casssandra/README.md

 https://cassandra.apache.org/doc/latest/cassandra/operating/hints.html#:~:text=Hinted%20handoff%20is%20the%20process,with%20Replication%20Factor%20of%203%20.

 * Data repair technique applied during write operations
-* ONe of the ways that Cassandra implements the eventual consistency guarantee that all updates are eventually received by all replicas
+* Oe of the ways that Cassandra implements the eventual consistency guarantee that all updates are eventually received by all replicas

 ## Installing Cassandra